 - 0 grams of carbohydrates, fiber, sugar, and protein

-Butter is an excellent source of:
+Butter is a source of:

 Potential Health Benefits of Butter